MWL88/architecture-center/docs/best-practices/data-partitioning.md

 If shards are replicated, it might be possible to keep some of the replicas online while others are split, merged, or reconfigured.
 However, the system might need to limit the operations that can be performed during the reconfiguration.
 For example, the data in the replicas might be marked as read-only to prevent data inconsistences.

-For more informatoun about horizontal partitioning, see [Sharding pattern].
+For more information about horizontal partitioning, see [Sharding pattern].

 ### Vertical partitioning